kawashiro-ryofu/Mashiro/Win32/README.md

 A TopixPop Version For Windows Platform

-# BETA2
+# BETA2 20201115

-Mainly Fixed tons of known bugs
+Tweaks:

+1. Be able to refresh manually;

+2. Restore Wallpaper Before Exit.

 # How To Deploy?